HeloiseS/Graphics/README.md

 ## Using these resources

+Each infographic comes in `.pdf` and `.svg` format.
+You can use the PDF as is or extracts particular elements from the SVG file easily by opening in a vector graphics editor. **You don't need anything fancy!** All these designs where created in [Inkscape](https://inkscape.org/) which is completely free!
+From Inkscape you can modify these designs to fit your needs... which brings me onto the most important things here:

 All the work in this directory is **completely Open Source**!.
 Under the [CC-BY-NC License 4.0](https://creativecommons.org/licenses/by-nc/4.0/), **you can use, share and modify** this work **for free**, so long as it is for **non-commercial** purposes, and you **give** attribution.

 Attribution if used or shared as is:

 `"Original desgin by H. F. Stevance / https://github.com/HeloiseS/infographics "`

 Attribution if modified or used in parts only:

 `"From an original design by H. F Stevance / https://github.com/HeloiseS/infographics "`

+I hope that what I'm going to put here will be useful.
+Feel free to get in touch (see below)!

 ## Upcoming work